RaySD03/Flight-Instruments-Demo/README.md

-This is a demo version of flight instruments consisting of: altitude indicator, compass, altimeter, and vertical speed indicator.
+This is a demo version of flight instruments consisting of: artificial horizon, compass, altimeter, and vertical speed indicator.

 Project Requirements:
 - Python